hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

   and the ``sequencerPruningConfig.retentionPeriod`` to ``30 days``.
   The pruning interval is the time between two consecutive prunings, and the retention period is the time for which the sequencer will retain the data.
+- Replace ``YOUR_CONTACT_POINT`` by a slack user name or email address that can be used by node operators to contact you in case there are issues with your node.
+If you do not want to share this, set it to an empty string.
 - If you would like to redistribute all or part of the SV rewards with other parties, you can fill up the `extraBeneficiaries` section with the desired parties and the percentage of the reward that corresponds to them.
   Note that the party you register must be known on the network for the reward coupon issuance to succeed.
   Furthermore, that party must be hosted on a validator node for its wallet to collect the SV reward coupons.
 That collection will happen automatically if the wallet is running.